 - Ask the host about cooking/serving items like crockpots, serving platters, etc.

-- RESPECT the host’s time when it comes to these types of questions–They aren’t a venue or your wedding planner
+- RESPECT the host’s time when it comes to these types of questions–They aren’t a venue coordinator or your wedding planner

 - RESPECT the hosts furniture–Use coasters, cover tables w/ linens, etc.